ykarmesh/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Robotics Engineer at isee
+role: AI Resident at FAIR

 # Organizations/Affiliations to show in About widget
 organizations: